smmd/smmd.github.io/README.md

 ## Deployment

-This site is automatically deployed to GitHub Pages when changes are pushed to the main branch.
+This site is automatically built and deployed to GitHub Pages using GitHub Actions when changes are pushed to the main branch.
+The workflow is configured in `.github/workflows/jekyll.yml`.

+### Enabling GitHub Pages

+1. Go to your repository settings on GitHub
+2. Navigate to "Pages" in the left sidebar
+3. Under "Source", select "GitHub Actions" instead of "Deploy from a branch"
+4. The site will be automatically deployed on the next push to main

+The site will be available at `https://smmd.github.io` once deployed.